 Resident involvement is all about tenants working with the council to improve housing services and the local community.
 Getting involved is a great way to meet people and develop new skills, whilst helping us to improve your housing services.
-Our resident involvement agreement sets out this arrangement and how residents have helped to develop it.

 All the different ways to get involved are summarised below.
 To help all residents to attend our meetings, we may be able to assist with travel and care costs.
 Please contact the resident involvement team for further information.

 This is the first step to getting involved.
 The housing involvement database (Housing ID) is a list of residents who have signed up to be consulted on housing issues.
 Joining the Housing ID enables you to take part in a wide variety of involvement and scrutiny activities.

 If you are not interested in going to meetings or are too busy with other commitments, you could choose to take part in neighbourhood voice or occasional surveys.
 Those with a bit more time might consider applying to be a member of a service improvement group, specialist panel or become a mystery shopper.
 You can opt to take part in as many activities as you wish and choose the times and topics that suit you.

 This borough-wide panel focuses on broader housing issues which affect all tenants and leaseholders, including rent levels, anti-social behaviour and repairs policies.
 Applications to join the panel are welcome from Croydon council tenants and leaseholders.
 Please read the person specification and complete the self-assessment if you would like to be considered for this role.
 Agendas and minutes for meetings can be found in the Council and Democracy section of the website.

 One-off 'Question Time' style events, where residents have the opportunity to ask questions of senior housing officers on housing related issues.
 These sessions can be themed, e.g. on the subject of repairs or allocations, or open, with questions received on any aspect of the housing service.